OpenDataAnalytics/gaia-densitycomputations-plugin/docs/index.rst

 ================================

-This is a plugin for Gaia (https://github.com/OpenDataAnalytics/gaia) that calculates the point density of a dataset given a raster grid of a specified size (in columns and rows).
+This is a plugin for Gaia (https://github.com/OpenDataAnalytics/gaia) that calculates the point density of a dataset given a raster grid of a specified size (in columns and rows), using one of the following processes:

+    * `SimpleDensityProcess <gaia_densitycomputations.html#gaia_densitycomputations.processes.SimpleGridDensityProcess>`__

-The current implementation performs a simple calculation of adding the number of points within each grid cell.
+      * Calculate point density by adding the number of points within each grid cell.

-An example of how to use this plugin can be found `here <gaia_processes.html>`__.
+      * Required input: a vector dataset containing points

+      * Optional arguments:

+        * width: Width of output image in pixels (default=1024)

+      * `Example <gaia_processes.html#Simple-Grid-Density-Process>`__

+    * `KernelDensityProcess <gaia.geo.html#gaia.geo.processes_vector.BufferProcess>`__

+      * Calculates point density using a Gaussian kernel density function.

+      * Required input: a vector dataset containing points

+      * Optional arguments:

+        * width: Width of output image in pixels (default=1024)

+        * weight: Column of vector dataset, with integer values.
+Points will be multiplied by this value.

+        * bandwidth: The method used to calculate the kernel density estimator bandwidth.
+Valid values are 'scott' (default), 'silverman', or a numerical value.

+      * `Example <gaia_processes.html#Kernel-Density-Process>`__

 Installation
 -----------------